Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Empirical Study

 \section{Empirical Study}

-In this section, we describe how we estimated an APTE of EJD's nightly TST on his steps per minute the next day.
+Co-authors EJD and LS comprised our two study participants.
+In this Section, we describe how we estimated an APTE of daytime walking cadence on TST that night.
+We did this separately for each participant.
 In our models, we included an indicator for weekend (versus weekday), which we treated as an exogenous variable.
-To reflect the fact that we would not be able to modify the day of the week in a hypothetical n-of-1 trial, we did not modify its original values.
-Hence, our estimand was that of \eqref{eqn:apte}---a conditional APTE.
+To reflect the fact that we would not be able to modify the day of the week in a hypothetical n-of-1 experiment, we did not modify its original values.
+Hence, our estimand was that of \eqref{eqn:apte_explicit}---a partially transportable APTE.

-As with the simulation study of Section \ref{sec:sims}, we analyzed $m=222$ days of EJD's sleep duration and step-count data using a Fitbit Charge 3 wrist-worn sensor, collected from May 2019 through December 2020.
-We transformed the raw outcome, steps per minute the next day, by taking its log (base 10); this was the outcome we analyzed.
-We did this to ensure the outcomes were fairly normally distributed, to meet the GLM modeling assumption of normally distributed residuals.
-We dichotomized our exposure, nightly TST, based on the observed median over all 222 days of observation of 7.1 hours; i.e., high TST corresponded to $>7.1$ hours of sleep on a given night, and otherwise the exposure was labeled as low TST.
+Similar to the simulation study of Section \ref{sec:sims}, we analyzed $m=1374$ days of EJD's sleep duration and step-count data using a Fitbit Charge\texttrademark{} wrist-worn sensor, collected from June 2020 through March 2024.
+EJD wore a Fitbit Charge\texttrademark{} 3, followed by a Fitbit Charge\texttrademark{} 4, and finally a Fitbit Charge\texttrademark{} 6.
+We dichotomized our exposure based on the observed median of 3.8 steps per minute over all 1,374 days of observation.

+We also analyzed $m=2800$ days (about 7 years and 8 months) of LS's sleep duration and step-count data using a Fitbit Charge\texttrademark{} wrist-worn sensor, collected from April 2015 through July 2024.
+LS wore a Fitbit Charge\texttrademark{} 2, followed by a Fitbit Inspire\texttrademark{} 2, and finally a Fitbit Sense\texttrademark{} smartwatch.
+For LS, the observed median walking cadence over all 2,800 days of observation was 5.6 steps per minute.
+Before fitting any models, we squared the sleep duration outcome in order to better meet the normality assumption required by the t-tests used.

-We used the same six estimation methods listed in Table \ref{tab:sims_methods}, except for the coefficient estimate method (which we'd previously used just to check that our modeling code was correct).
-As with our simulation study, we used $r=200$ MoTR runs, and applied trimming and overlapping to our stabilized propensity scores.
-For all four methods, $\bm{W}_t$ consisted of the endogenous variables $X_{t-1}$ and $Y_{t-1}$ (or $\bm{Q}_{t-1}$, explained below), and the exogenous variable $V_t$ where $V_t = 1$ if day $t$ is a weekend (and $V_t = 0$ otherwise).
+We used the same five estimation methods listed in Table \ref{tab:sims_methods}.
+As with our simulation study, we used between $r=10$ and $r=200$ MoTR runs with the same convergence-based stopping rule, and applied trimming and overlapping to our stabilized propensity scores (see Appendix).
+For EJD, propensities were trimmed at the 5th and 95th percentiles.
+LS had extremely small or large propensities, so these were trimmed at the 20th and 80th percentiles.
+For all four methods, $\bm{W}_t$ consisted of the endogenous variables $X_{t-1}$ and $Y_{t-1}$, and the exogenous variable $W^{ex}_t$ where $W^{ex}_t = 1$ if day $t$ was a weekend, and $W^{ex}_t = 0$ otherwise.